ahmedgh970/adversarial-training/README.md

 ```

-For more details about the adversarial training method, you can read the paper on [ARAE: Adversarially robust training of autoencoders improves novelty detection](https://www.sciencedirect.com/science/article/pii/S0893608021003646).
+For more details about the adversarial training procedure, you can read the paper on [ARAE: Adversarially robust training of autoencoders improves novelty detection](https://www.sciencedirect.com/science/article/pii/S0893608021003646).
 ```
 @article{salehi2021arae,
   title={Arae: Adversarially robust training of autoencoders improves novelty detection},